 (b) A bond-servant of Jesus Christ; see entry for Rom.
 1:1.

-(c) James was the leader of the Jerusalem church (Acts 15:13), the half-brother of Jesus (Gal.
+(c) James was the leader of the Jerusalem church (Acts 15:13), the step-brother of Jesus (Gal.
 1:19), and the author of the epistle that bears his name.

 (d) The called.
+The church.
 Everyone is called (1 Cor.
-1:24) but only those who respond in faith are known as “the called of Jesus Christ” (Rom.
+1:24), but only those who respond in faith are known as “the called of Jesus Christ” (Rom.
 1:6).

 (e) Beloved.
 Four times in his short letter, Jude refers to his Christian readers as beloved (Jude 1:1, 3, 17, 20).
-The original word (agapaō) means to be well pleased or fond of or contented.
+The original word (agapao) means to be well pleased or fond of or contented.
 This word captures God’s heart for you.
 Your heavenly Father is fond of you.
 You are his esteemed favorite and he is well pleased with you.
 He looks at you with a feeling of deep contentment knowing that you are his dearly loved child.
 See also 1 John 2:7.

 All the epistle writers referred to believers as the beloved or dearly-loved children of God (see entry for Rom.
 1:7).